kanenathan213/kanenathan213.github.io/about.md

 permalink: /about/
 ---

-I build products people need.
-My toolbelt includes React/Redux, React Native, and Python (Flask).
-I'm a big fan of functional programming, strong type checking (Flow/Typescript), automated testing (Jest/Enzyme), and continuous deployment.
+I'm an engineering manager and software engineer based in New York City.
+My toolbelt includes Python, Node, and React/Redux/React Native.
+I'm a big fan of functional programming, strong typing, and automated testing.

-I believe companies win on product quality, and that high quality is achieved through rapid, relentless experimental iteration.
-My mindset has been shaped by launching financial products at Intuit & Mint, running dozens of A/B tests on the Clinton campaign fundraising platform, and building a new SaaS tool for the logistics startup Transfix.
+I believe companies tend to win on product quality, and that high quality is achieved through rapid, relentless experimental iteration.
+My mindset has been shaped by launching financial products at Intuit & Mint, running dozens of A/B tests on the Clinton campaign fundraising platform, and building the <a href="https://www.petalcard.com/" target="_blank">Petal</a> product and engineering team.

 When not looking at a screen, I can be found hiking to scenic viewpoints, scuba diving, and devouring sushi (not at the same time).